andrija-petrovic/andrija-petrovic.github.io/about.md

 I am a Ph.D. candidate in the <a href="https://linguistics.stonybrook.edu/">Stony Brook University Department of Linguistics</a>.

 My primary research interests lie in phonology, morphology, and their interface.
 More specifically, I work on the stress system of Kuikuro (Cariban), morphophonological vowel fronting in Serbo-Croatian, and morphologically conditioned segment insertion in different languages.
-In my dissertation, I provide a characterization of morphological processes as logical transductions over strings.
+In my dissertation,  characterization of morphological processes as logical transductions

 I am an editor of <a href="https://benjamins.com/catalog/cilt.353">_All Things Morphology: Its independence and its interfaces_</a>, with <a href="https://somoradi.github.io">Sedigheh Moradi</a>, <a href="https://www.ou.edu/cas/modlang/people/linguistics/m-haag">Marcia Haag</a>, and <a href="https://www.researchgate.net/profile/Janie-Rees-Miller">Janie Rees-Miller</a>.
 The volume is dedicated to <a href="https://linguistics.stonybrook.edu/faculty/mark.aronoff/">Mark Aronoff</a>.